AdamBien/firehose/README.md

     - "8282:8080"
 ```

-sample-service is configured in an env file (docker feature) and provided at starttime:
+sample-service is configured in an `metrics.env` file and provided at starttime:

 ```
 # Sample service configuration